 Of course, every job has some downsides.
 Ironically, Hannah dislikes the admin side of her career “doing my own paperwork sucks…I totally need a VA haha.”

+This seems to be a common thread among freelancers and entrepreneurs.
+Elaine adds that she “does not enjoy the bureaucracy that comes with being self-employed.”
 Julia warns that “clients can sometimes forget that you’re not just working for them, but also for others.
 Each client would like their own project to be finished as soon as possible”

 Hannah, who now trains others to become Virtual Assistants, shared the top soft skills she thinks clients are looking for when hiring a VA

 The soft skills are really where your success lies.
 Here are the three most important soft skills:

 Adaptability: Able to change and adapt to clients’ needs, new software and tools, time zones and a multitude of tasks that you’ll often need to figure out on the go.

 Confidence: Being a VA does NOT mean you are an employee.
 You are a fully-fledged business owner in your own right and that means you need the gusto and confidence to ensure your clients treat you as such.